Marianette/Police-Dashboard/README.md

-# Police-Dashboard
+ # Finding patterns in policing data
+Proposed by Louise McMillan, 8/7/2020
 DATA301 Group Project; Dashboard &amp; data visualisation of official police datasets in New Zealand.
-## Finding patterns in policing data
-Proposed by Louise McMillan, 8/7/2020

 This project is about finding patterns in the publicly available data from the New Zealand Police: https://www.police.govt.nz/about-us/publications-statistics/data-and-statistics/policedatanz